at-manos/at-manos.github.io/_posts/2025-06-30-human-randomness-transformer.md

 3. Algorithmic complexity[^1]: the shortest computer program that produces the string[^2]
 1. Compression algorithms: As simple as it sounds!
 Pass it through gzip, lz, etc and compute $$\frac{\text{compressed}}{\text{uncompressed}}$$.
 For true random files, this should be $$100\%$$.

+If you'd like a thorough analysis and discussion of the effectiveness of the traditional methods, check out the paper by Angelike et al [^3], it is comprehensive and well-researched.
 # My solution: Why machine learning?

 All of the traditional solutions have solid foundations and are very tractable and explainable.
 But, there is a wide variety of them and there is no standard, making it harder to compare results.